 Periphyton cultured on tiles that we deployed in the buried and open reaches was analyzed for extracellular enzyme activities (EEA).
 Microbial assemblages produce extracellular enzymes to degrade organic matter and to acquire nutrients from their environment, and the activity of those enzymes serves as an index of environmental resource availability (Sinsabaugh and Foreman 2001).
-Acquisition of labile carbon compounds was measured as -D-glucosidase activity, acquisition of recalcitrant carbon compounds was measured as polyphenol oxidase (POX) and peroxidase activity.
-The ratio of recalcitrant carbon acquisition total carbon acquisition (as -D-glucosidase + polyphenol oxidase) characterizes the overall quality of the DOM pool (LCI) whereby larger values represent more recalcitrant carbon (Sinsabaugh and Shah 2011).
+Acquisition of labile carbon compounds was measured as -D-glucosidase activity, and acquisition of recalcitrant carbon compounds was measured as polyphenol oxidase (POX) and peroxidase activity.
+The ratio of recalcitrant carbon acquisition to total carbon acquisition (as -D-glucosidase + polyphenol oxidase) characterizes the overall quality of the DOM pool (LCI) whereby larger values represent more recalcitrant carbon (Sinsabaugh and Follstad Shah 2011).
 An alternate metric of recalcitrant carbon acquisition was measured as the activity of L-3,4-dihydroxyphenylalanine (DOPA) + H2O2 as a substrate.
-Nitrogen acquisition was measured as the activity of 3-N-acetylglucosaminidase (NACE: EC 3.2.1.50).
+Nitrogen acquisition was measured as the activity of b-N-acetylglucosaminidase (NACE: EC 3.2.1.50).

 All EEA assays used microplate protocols developed by Sinsabaugh and colleagues (Sinsabaugh et al. 1997; Sinsabaugh and Foreman 2011) and subsequently modified by Hill et al. (2010).
-Microplate arrays were run with quadruplicate assays for each tested enzyme and reference standard, where were prepared in sterile deionized water.
+Microplate arrays were run with quadruplicate assays for each tested enzyme and reference standard, which were prepared in sterile deionized water.
 Fluorescence quenching, or the decrease of emissions caused by interaction between target enzyme substrates and non-reactant chemicals, was measured by comparing fluorescence of standard solutions mixed with sample to that of standard solution mixed with buffer.
 We measured fluorescence (Model FLX800T, BioTek Instruments, Winooski, VT, USA) at excitation wavelength of 350 nm and emission wavelength of 450 nm.

 Nutrient diffusing substrata (NDS)